marionbarker/LoopPatches/README.md

 Summary Instructions.

 1. Start with a clean clone of LoopWorkspace, (main or dev as of last test on 28-April-2023) and stash any modifications you want to keep
-2. Apply the patch that adds the linear ramp option to AB dosing strategy
+2. Apply [PATCH NUMBER ONE](#patch-number-one) to add the linear ramp option to AB dosing strategy
-    * Inside Loop Settings, there is a new toggle to enable the linear ramp of the bolus partial application factor
+    * Inside Loop Settings, Dosing Strategy, there is a new toggle to enable the linear ramp of the bolus partial application factor
         * This strategy uses a minGlucose threshold calculated from the lower bound of your current correction range plus 10 md/dL
         * For glucose at minGlucose and below, a bolusPartialApplicationFactor of 15% is used
-        * For glucose at minGlucose to 250 mg/dL, the bolusPartialApplicationFactor ramps up linearly to 100%
+        * For glucose in the range of minGlucose to 250 mg/dL, the bolusPartialApplicationFactor ramps up linearly to 100%
         * For glucose greater than 250 mg/dL, the bolusPartialApplicationFactor remains 100%
-3. (Optional) Apply the LoopPatches from this branch on top of the version with the new dosing strategy
+        * The linear ramp option is disabled by default
+3. (Optional) Apply [PATCH NUMBER TWO](#patch-number-two) to add a compatible version of [CustomTypeOne LoopPatches](https://www.loopandlearn.org/custom-type-one-loop-patches)
-    * These patches are not required to test the new linear ramp and should not be used by anyone not already familiar with [CustomTypeOne LoopPatches](https://www.loopandlearn.org/custom-type-one-loop-patches)
+    * These patches are not required to test the new linear ramp and should not be used by anyone not already familiar with them
     * The Dosing Strategy of Automatic Bolus with Linear Ramp enabled is meant to replace the old "Switcher Patch" which has been removed from the branch of LoopPatches
-    * The ability to choose bolusPartialApplicationFactor value in LoopPatches remains, but it is a constant over all glucose values that replaces the default 40%, and is only used when you disable the Linear Ramp option
+    * The ability to choose bolusPartialApplicationFactor value in LoopPatches remains: as before, it is a constant over all glucose values that replaces the default 40%, but is only used when you disable the Linear Ramp option
     * The other LoopPatches features are unchanged - please refer to the documentation link above

 This README file is bare-bones.